-26. Social Lab Type of the good practice Virtual Lab + toolkits for teachers and school leaders Name of the Project SOCI@LL - Whole school social labs: Innovative and participatory approaches for citizenship education and social inclusion Leading Organization Inova+ Contact details Francesca Barbino Francesca.barbino@cesie.org Characteristics
+26. Social Lab

+Type of the good practice Virtual Lab + toolkits for teachers and school leaders

+Title of the Project SOCI@LL - Whole school social labs: Innovative and participatory approaches for citizenship education and social inclusion

+Leading Organization Inova+

+Contact details Francesca Barbino

+Francesca.barbino@cesie.org

+Characteristics

 Aims and objectives The "SOCI@LL - Whole School Social Labs" project aims at creating innovative approaches for social inclusion, by changing the way students, teachers, schools, and communities cooperate.
 To achieve these goals, a set of different tools, resources and guidelines for teachers, school leaders and local authorities were produced to involve all targets in the development of initiatives, inside and outside the classes.
-What we can highlight: Promotion of social inclusion and multicultural learning in the educational field by including the target of the project (students, teachers, local authorities, and communities). - Creation of local social labs, meaning virtual platforms interconnected at European level used to promote innovative teaching tools. - Promotion of a positive change towards inclusive communities, both inside and outside schools by a methodology that includes all key actors at local and European level.
-Target groups - Teachers and school leaders. - Students. - Local authorities.
+What we can highlight: Promotion of social inclusion and multicultural learning in the educational field by including the target of the project (students, teachers, local authorities, and communities).
+Creation of local social labs, meaning virtual platforms interconnected at European level used to promote innovative teaching tools.
+Promotion of a positive change towards inclusive communities, both inside and outside schools by a methodology that includes all key actors at local and European level.

+Target groups Teachers and school leaders.
+Students.
+Local authorities.

 Languages English, Italian, Greek, Polish, Portuguese.
-(Languages of the organizations involved in the project) Duration 15/01/2018 - 14/01/2021 Please write the 10,01,2010 11,01,2021 duration of the (36 months) implementation Context European context.
-The coordinating organ ization was Portuguese.
-Intervention 5-steps - participatory - Map current lands changes in socia capes, benchmark inspiring practices, and develop a road map aiming at al inclusion. • s for collaborative actions, such as shared experiences and cooperation among schools and communities at local and European level.
+(Languages of the organizations involved in the project)

+Duration 15/01/2018 - 14/01/2021

+Please write the duration of the (36 months)

+implementation

+Context European context.